 In the heart, that clock mechanism controls healthy cardiovascular physiology as well as how the heart responds to damage and undergoes repair.

 The researchers’ new paper was published in Nature Communications Biology.
 Martino’s lab will now begin preclinical trials on a potential therapy.

-That allowed healing almost as though no heart attack had happened, said Martino, who is director of U of G’s Centre for Cardiovascular Investigations.
+That allowed healing almost as though no heart attack had happened, said Martino, who is director of U of G’s Center for Cardiovascular Investigations.

 “No scar, no heart damage, no heart failure — people can survive heart attacks because the heart won’t even be damaged.
 We were amazed to see how quickly it worked, and how effective it was at curing heart attacks and preventing heart failure in our mouse models of the disease.”

-The discovery might ultimately help in other heart therapies involving early adverse inflammatory response such as organ transplant or valve replacement, she added.
+The discovery might ultimately help in other heart therapies involving early adverse inflammatory responses such as organ transplant or valve replacement, she added.

 “Circadian medicine is truly a promising new field that will lead to longer, healthier lives.”

 Reference: “SR9009 administered for one day after myocardial ischemia-reperfusion prevents heart failure in mice by targeting the cardiac inflammasome” by Cristine J. Reitz, Faisal J. Alibhai, Tarak N. Khatua, Mina Rasouli, Byram W. Bridle, Thomas P. Burris and Tami A. Martino, 3 October 2019, Nature Communications Biology.